Mathilde Kschessinska: Prima ballerina

-In 1896, she obtained the rank of Prima ballerina of the Saint Petersburg Imperial Theatres.
-The maestro Marius Petipa did not consent to Kschessinska receiving such a title and although she possessed an extraordinary gift as a dancer, she obtained it primarily via her influence at the Imperial Russian Court.
+In 1896, she obtained the title of prima ballerina assoluta of the Saint Petersburg Imperial Theatres; she was the only Russian dancer to receive the title before the Russian Revolution of 1917.
+Despite this, Pierina Legnani continued to receive the best roles, including in Bluebeard by Marius Petipa.
+Later that year, she received a brooch as a gift from the imperial family.

 Relationship with Petipa

 According to Mathilde, "My whole artistic career, until Fokine's appearance, had been linked with Petipa.
-The success of his ballet, La Fille du Pharaon, which was, as I have said, to become my favourite role, had at once assured him fame in Russia. where he came on May 24th 1847, invited by the Imperial Theatres Administration, after working several years in Spain."
+The success of his ballet, La Fille du Pharaon, which was, as I have said, to become my favorite role, had at once assured him fame in Russia. where he came on 24 May 1847, invited by the Imperial Theatres Administration, after working several years in Spain."
 Petipa created roles for Kschessinska in Le Réveil de Flore (1894), Mlada (1896), Le Roi Candaule (1897), Les Aventures de Pélée (1897), The Pharaoh's Daughter (1898), Harlequinade (1900), and La Esmeralda (1899).
 She also mastered the 32 fouettés en tournant of Legnani.

-In 1899, Prince Serge Wolkonsky became Director of the Imperial Theaters, succeeding Ivan Vsevolozhsky.
+In 1899, Prince Serge Wolkonsky became the director of the Imperial Theaters, succeeding Ivan Vsevolozhsky.
 Although he held the position only until 1902, he achieved a great deal.
 Sergei Diaghilev was his immediate assistant, and Wolkonsky entrusted him with the publication of the Annual of the Imperial Theaters in 1900.
 During this period, new names appeared in the theaters, such as painters Alexandre Benois, Konstantin Somov, and Léon Bakst.
 However, Wolkonsky was forced to send in his resignation after clashing with Kschessinska when she refused to wear the panniers of an 18th-century costume in the ballet La Camargo.
 In 1901, he was succeeded by V.A.
 Teliakovsky.